prabinay/kubernetes_practices/state-persistence/state-persistence.md

-## State Persistence (8%)
+# State Persistence (8%)
-Practice questions based on these concepts
+### Practice questions based on these concepts

-Understand PersistentVolumeClaims for Storage
+### Understand PersistentVolumeClaims for Storage

+### Note: Persistent Volumes (PVs) provide a way to abstract and manage storage resources in a cluster.
+They are used to provide durable storage for applications and decouple storage from individual pods.
+Persistent Volumes (PVs) provide a way to abstract and manage storage resources in a cluster.
+They are used to provide durable storage for applications and decouple storage from individual pods.

 96. List Persistent Volumes in the cluster

 kubectl get pv